A World Elsewhere at Theatre503

 Franks’ play is fascinating above all for its analysis of the political turmoil present on both sides of the Atlantic at that time.
 Told in a series of scenes that moves back and forth between Toby’s student flat and Mayhew’s college office as the drama builds towards its heart-rending climax, the five roles that populate the story are subtly well-rounded by way of eloquent writing, although the irritation that Toby’s roommate – the bookish chemistry student Chris – has towards Elliot is never satisfactorily explained.

 Sally Knyvette’s (famous for her role as Kate Sugden in Emmerdale) direction has drawn out good performances from all, though the standout is Steffan Donnelly’s engaging, droll portrayal of Dylan-worshipping Toby.
 Michael Swatton is adequately wooden as politics-spouting, oratory Elliot, and Sophia Sivan is pretty and demure as Pippa, though perhaps a little too theatrical in comparison to Donnelly’s and Swatton’s more subtle performances.
 All in all, Alan Franks’ latest piece is a thought-provoking review of the ideas and social and political changes that would shape the future of both the Old and the New worlds.

-A World Elsewhere is on at Theatre 503 until 15th February 2014, for further information or to book visit here.
+A World Elsewhere is at Theatre503 until 15th February 2014.
+For further information or to book visit the theatre’s website here.